What is Sunk Cost fallacy?

 The Misconception: You make rational decisions based on the future value of objects, investments and experiences.

-The Truth: Your decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it. [ref]
+The Truth: Your decisions are influenced by emotional investments - the more emotionally invested you are, the harder it becomes to abandon.

 Over a series of studies throughout the 1970s and 80s, Daniel Kahneman discovered that people placed more urgency on avoiding threats than they did on maximising opportunities.
 Over time, the prospect of losses has become a more powerful influential factor of your behaviour than the promise of gains.

 This is why good marketing and salesmanship is all about convincing the consumer that what you want them to buy is worth more than what they must pay for it.
 If the consumer sees something as good value, the pain of loss will be offset by their joy of gain.

 A common example is a shopper who has received a £20 voucher to use towards a case of wine.
 The case of wine is priced at a much higher ticker value than the £20 voucher, let's say £100.
 Nevertheless, the shopper will be inclined to spend the additional £80 (that they never intended to spend) just to make use of their voucher having initially decided it had value.